DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 2. **Disable the Node.js integration in all renderers that display remote content**

-The Rust backend is already seperated from the frontend.
+The Rust backend is already separated from the frontend.
 The configuration of Tauri also minimizes it's attack surface for such issues to occur.

-This seperation has another benefit in my opinion: it is very clear when you are or are not working with the Rust backend.
+This separation has the added benefit of making it clear when you are working with the Rust backend.

 3. **Enable context isolation in all renderers**

-The Rust backend is inherently isolated from the renderer processes.
+The Rust backend is already seperated from the renderer processes, this provides strong isolation.

 4. **Enable process sandboxing**